SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.12.6

+#### Tank balance
+ - All medium tanks technologies moved to 1 year earlier [38->37  40->39  43->42]
+ - 1937 medium tank reseach cost increased to 175 days from 100
+ - 1939 medium tank reseach cost reduced to 175 days from 200

 #### Soviet Union
  - Fixed hardlock caused by Beryia being an active advisor

+#### Mongolia
+- Focus 'The Tannu Tuvan Question' now adds Tanu Tuva as core

 #### Manchukuo
  - Fixed hardlock caused by not completing The Kwantung Veto focus before China has capitulated